 - 4.1 The Head of School or nominee within the School must take responsibility for leading an Annual Review of the Personal Academic Tutoring system (and associated Personal Academic Tutoring modules) ensuring compliance with the Code of Practice. - 4.2 Students and staff are given an opportunity to feed into the policy and process for Personal Academic Tutoring.
-This may be through normal School mechanisms for student and staff feedback, i.e.

-questionnaires, student/staff fora, student representation systems, staff-student committees etc. Schools should demonstrate that this input has been considered and processes have been reviewed appropriately.

-- 4.3 The Director of Student Engagement will make regular reports to the Student Academic Engagement Committee (a sub-committee of the University Education Committee) on the effectiveness of the Personal Academic Tutoring systems in Schools and monitor compliance with the standards set out in this Code of Practice. - 4.4 The Director of Student Engagement is responsible for preparing an annual report on the compliance of this Code of Practice for University Education Committee.
+This may be through normal School mechanisms for student and staff feedback, i.e. questionnaires, student/staff fora, student representation systems, staff-student committees etc. Schools should demonstrate that this input has been considered and processes have been reviewed appropriately. - 4.3 The Deputy Pro-Vice Chancellor (Student Engagement) will make regular reports to the Student Academic Engagement Committee (a sub-committee of the University Education Committee) on the effectiveness of the Personal Academic Tutoring systems in Schools and monitor compliance with the standards set out in this Code of Practice. - 4.4 The Deputy Pro-Vice Chancellor (Student Engagement) is responsible for preparing an annual report on the compliance of this Code of Practice for University Education Committee.